 With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.13 is mitigated by Ada.
 The vulnerability is mitigated by compile-time or run-time checks that ensure that no null value can be dereferenced.
 Any attempt to dereference a null pointer results in the Constraint_Error exception being implicitly raised.
 Vulnerabilities associated with unhandled exceptions are addressed in subclause 6.36.

-6.13.2 Guidance to language users
+6.13.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.13.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.13.5 of ISO/IEC 24772-1:2022;

-Use non-null access types where possible.
+Use non-null access types where possible;

 Handle exceptions raised by attempts to dereference null values.